sweattep/ancient_quotes/README.md

 >they will swear to Him as they swear to you and think that they are [standing] on something.
 Unquestionably, it is they who are the liars.

+>Endless crowds stand around him, but then another generation grows up and rejects him

 >do not make difficulties for them in order to take [back] part of what you gave them unless they commit a clear immorality.

 >O people, we have been taught the language of birds, and we have been given from all things.
 Indeed, this is evident bounty.